equinor/ecalc/docs/docs/about/references/keywords_tree/MODELS/TYPE/COMPRESSOR_CHART/index.md

 - Predefined variable speed chart
 - Generic compressor chart with a specified design point
 - Generic compressor chart which is automatically adjusted to have capacity for the input data

+The compressor chart types are defined using the keyword [CHART_TYPE](/about/references/keywords_tree/MODELS/TYPE/COMPRESSOR_CHART/CHART_TYPE/index.md).